 1.)
 When a beaver builds a dam, it does so not only for his safety, but for his mate.
 A mate that the beaver will stay with for life.

 2.)
-The largest beaver dam measured nearly 2,790 feet deep in northern Alberta.
+The largest beaver dam measured nearly 2,790 feet in northern Alberta.

 3.)
 A beaver’s front teeth are orange due to the iron concentrations in their teeth and these teeth must constantly be worn away or they will over grow.
 Their teeth are also very very sharp!

 4.)
 Beavers have been around for a long time; since the ice age.
 Granted the beavers of ice age fame, called Castoroides, were much larger – 200 lbs. and 8 feet long!
 That’s a big beaver.

 5.)
 A beaver also builds a dam to keep the icy cold out and their food safe below.

 6.)
 Typically there are 2 dens within the beaver lodge, one is for drying off and the other one is where the family of adults and 6 – 8 kits live.